New Report Screening Failures & Their Financial Fallout — $26M in penalties and how to avoid them. Download the report →

 At Exclusion Screening, we, along with OIG, strongly recommend screening employees on a monthly basis.

-What’s the deadline for uploading files?
+What’s the deadline for uploading monthly files?

 My company has low turnover.
 Should I still upload the same list monthly, even if there are no changes?